LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/adb/adb_extraction.md

 :::info
-Before you can procceed with this guide you must [Enable Developer Mode](/extraction/adb/developer_mode)
+Before you can proceed with this guide you must [Enable Developer Mode](/extraction/adb/developer_mode)
 :::

 ## What is ADB?